Pedong: Demographics

-Major fire incident of 28 January 2015
+2015 fire

-A major fire broke out at the heart of Pedong on the midnight of 28 January 2015.
+A major fire broke out at the heart of Pedong at midnight on 28 January 2015.
 Around 17 houses were completely gutted by the fire.
-Fire brigade services from the nearby towns of Kalimpong and Rangpo along with the local people and the Army worked hand in hand to control the situation which could have otherwise razed most of Pedong.
+Fire brigade services from the nearby towns of Kalimpong and Rangpo, along with the local people and the Army, worked to control the situation which could have otherwise razed most of Pedong.
 The estimated losses summed to multiple Crores, however, no casualties were reported in the unfortunate incident.

-Many locals have glorified the valorous act of two brothers Mr. Lobsang and Dawa Bhutia in the rescue operation, both residents of Pedong.

-Post incident, people from near and distant places visited the town to show solidarity and also to provide help and support in all means possible.
+Many locals have glorified the valorous act of two brothers, Lobsang and Dawa Bhutia, both residents of Pedong, in the rescue operation.
+Afterwards, people from near and far visited the town to show solidarity and to provide help and support in all means possible.
 Many NGOs have also stood up for the cause.

 Education

 Government General Degree College, Pedong, was established in 2015.
-Affiliated with the University of North Bengal it offers honours courses in Nepali, English, history, political science, sociology, chemistry, geology, mathematics and physics, and general courses in arts and science.
+Affiliated with the University of North Bengal, it offers honours courses in Nepali, English, history, political science, sociology, chemistry, geology, mathematics and physics, and general courses in arts and science.

-St. George's Higher Secondary School is a Christian missionary school and one of the famous boarding school here followed by St Xavier's School, Tender Buds Academy, Grace English School.
+St. George's Higher Secondary School is a Christian missionary school and one of the famous boarding schools, followed by St Xavier's School, Tender Buds Academy, Grace English School.
 There are also many nursery schools in this town.

-Tourism

-Pedong is a popular destination among domestic tourists.
-However, a good number of foreign tourists also visit Pedong for its various heritage sites having cultural, religious and historical significance.
-Many budget and mid-range accommodation options are currently available in Pedong.